CS-SI/SIRIUS/README.md

 It is assumed that the filter is already normalized.
 If not, the option `--filter-normalize` will normize it before any processing.

+Finally, it is possible to give a filter which has an uncentered hot point by specifying its coordinates thanks to `--hot-point-x` and `--hot-point-y` options.
+In this case sirius will center the filter's hot point before any processing.

 More details on filters in the [Theoretical Basis documentation][Theoretical Basis].

 #### Examples